 Inspired by the sturdy furnishings common to the 17th and 18th century English pubs and taverns, MacKenzie-Dow's English Pub Collection offers designs for every room in the home.
 Casual, yet sophisticated, these authentic, one-of-a-kind pieces employ age-old cabinetmaking techniques such as planking, dovetailing, mortise and tenon, and square peg construction.

-Crafted of solid Wild Black Cherry from America's own Appalachian forests, the English Pub Collection is available in one of three distinctive finishes:
+Crafted of solid Wild Black Cherry from America's own Appalachian forests, the English Pub Collection is available in one of four distinctive finishes:

 - The "Wheatland" finish, a medium brown hue softened with almond-yellow undertones.